What is Video Header Bidding?

 In a traditional environment, there was limited buyer access as per order or preference and terms of the ad server.

-But in header bidding, the inventory is available not to limited sources but all demand sources.
-This increases competition, and the best bid sent to the ad server.
+However, in header bidding, the inventory is available not only to limited sources but also to all demand sources.
+This increases competition, and the best bid is sent to the ad server.
 On the other hand, the buyers can see the inventory and choose their desired impressions.

 Header Bidding Vs RTB

-DFP is double click for publishers, advertisement software run by Google.
+DFP is a double click for publishers, advertisement software run by Google.

 Header bidding was created for the publishers to have more control over impressions sold.
 Publishers were aware of the value of bidding for the inventory and how much the demand sources are willing to pay for the impressions.